Do I Need To Replace Or Repair My Air Conditioner?

 Furthermore, your warranty will expire over the years, meaning you will need to shoulder every cost required to cover your repairs and maintenance.
 This will translate to huge bills over time, which could be avoided by replacing the unit.

-When you start noticing an increase in energy consumption from the AC unit, it might be a sign of malfunction or inefficiency.
+- Your Energy Bills Have Skyrocketed: When you start noticing an increase in energy consumption from the AC unit, it might be a sign of malfunction or inefficiency.
 For instance, in the outdoor unit, the AC has a motor that is powered by electricity.
 If a motor breakdown happens, the fan in the outdoor unit will need more power to turn, which translates to colossal consumption power.

 To note these skyrocketing bills, we recommend comparing the bills by kilowatts hours used annually to analyze the trends.
 The best way to compare is to look at the first year of installation and the current year.
 When you notice a significant change in the numbers, this might signify that the AC unit has a considerable malfunction and needs replacement.

-One of the most crucial parts of your AC unit is the refrigerant.
+- Your A/C Uses R-22 Freon or Refrigerant: One of the most crucial parts of your AC unit is the refrigerant.
 This coolant component ensures that the hot air in the house is compressed and cooled down.
 Most AC units have been known to use Freon as the primary refrigerant, but from January 1st, 2020, its production ceased, and technicians were forced to shift to R410A refrigerant or its alternatives.

 Researchers found that the CFC gas from the R-22 Freon refrigerant was adding to Ozone depletion.
 As this negatively impacts the environment, the Environmental Protection Agency (EPA) instructed that it should not be manufactured moving forward.
+If you are facing any of these issue.
+Contact us for Air Conditioner Repair Riverside, CA and the surrounding area.

 What does that mean?
 If you are still using an AC unit that relies on R-22 as the refrigerant, you will have difficulty refilling it.
 It is, therefore, a better idea to replace the whole unit to avoid such mishaps.